vmyazin/konspire-node/README.md

 # simple-express-site
-Simple static website foundation built with ExpressJS, Pug, Sass
+A web design agency site built with ExpressJS, Pug, Sass

 How to get going: